CBIIT/LDlinkR/cran-comments.md

 ```
 The HTML version of the manual validated locally and on all other platforms.
 This would seem to be an issue with the path to `tidy` on the external Linux servers.

-* The following two NOTEs were only found during Windows Server 2022, R-devel, 64 bit:
+* The following two NOTEs were only found during Rhub Windows Server 2022, R-devel, 64 bit:

 ```
 * checking for detritus in the temp directory ...
 NOTE